Have you ever tried to process data in XML?

 Building the target output layout

-What we can observe here is target layout compaction in action.
-The straightforward transformation would be to treat every tag element from source schema as independent table.
-This would result in 1:1 mapping and resulted in the same number (940) of tables.
-Based on the insight Flexter gathered in the first, Schema Analysis phase it’s able optimize the normalization process which results in less potential target files.
-This means Flexter was able to compact all possible data points from the input XML into just 58 files with a total of 780 columns and created 1024 links from the source to define mapping for the data transformation.
+Based on the insight Flexter gathered in the first Schema Analysis phase, it can optimise the normalisation process, resulting in fewer potential target files.
+This means Flexter was able to compact all possible data points from the input XML into just 58 files with a total of 780 columns.

 Processing XML data

 Now we are ready to process our XML files.
-We pass the internal schema ID to the Flexter xml2er command line tool
+We pass the internal schema ID to the Flexter xml2er command line tool:

 This produces our output in TSV format (excerpt):